New Zealand giraffe weevil: Life cycle

 A large male L. barbicornis guards a female drilling an egg-laying hole, demonstrating the extreme sexual dimorphism in this species.

 The life cycle of Lasiorhynchus barbicornis starts when a female lays a single egg about 3–4 mm deep into a tree.
 Female L. barbicornis select from a wide variety of trees when choosing where to lay their eggs.
-Some of these tree species include kauri (Agathis australis), lacebark (Hoheria spp.), pidgeonwood (Hedycarya arborea), rewarewa (Knightia excelsa), rimu (Dacrydium cupressinum), karaka (Corynocarpus laevigatus), tawa (Beilschmiedia tawa), and pukatea (Laurelia novae-zelandiae).
+Some of these tree species include kauri (Agathis australis), lacebark (Hoheria spp.), pigeonwood (Hedycarya arborea), rewarewa (Knightia excelsa), rimu (Dacrydium cupressinum), karaka (Corynocarpus laevigatus), tawa (Beilschmiedia tawa), and pukatea (Laurelia novae-zelandiae).
 This process takes place during the months of October through March.

 The larvae of L. barbicornis burrow into the wood of a tree for up to two years.
 The larvae do not eat wood but rather feed on the fungus that grows on dead trees.
 Then L. barbicornis exit the bark of the tree as a fully formed adult beetle.
 These adult L. barbicornis exit from trees in the spring and summer.
 After emerging from the tree, L. barbicornis only live for a few weeks.
 Eggs are laid on dying wood from October to March.
 The female bores a narrow hole with her mandibles into the trunk, pulling her head out every half-millimeter to clear away sawdust.

 L. barbicornis larvae live at least two years.
 Dissections of larvae show they feed on fungus growing in the larval tunnels, not the wood itself.
 During the pupal stage, the weevil's rostrum is doubled underneath the body, but it straightens when the adult beetle emerges and eats its way out of the tree, leaving a square tunnel.
 Sometimes the tunnel is too narrow, and the adults perish with their rostrum protruding.
 Adults emerge between October and March; their peak abundance is in February.
 The sex ratio is about 60:40 males:females.
 Adult giraffe weevils generally only live for a few weeks, although one male was recorded as living at least 29 days.